khanhpdt/khanhpdt.github.io/_posts/patterns/design-patterns/2016-03-03-decorator-pattern.md

 # Intent

-- _Attach_ additional responsibilities to an object dynamically and transparently.
+- _Attaches_ additional responsibilities to an object dynamically and transparently.

 # Structure